jhansivandana/Data-Processing-Analysis-Capstone-Project-using-Python/README.md

 # Data Processing & Analysis Capstone Project using Python
 ## ✅ Project Overview

-This project focuses on performing end-to-end data manipulation, transformation, cleansing, integration, and analysis using Python—primarily through Pandas and NumPy.
+This project focuses on performing end-to-end data manipulation, transformation, cleansing, integration and analysis using Python—primarily through Pandas and NumPy.
 The dataset consists of three separate tables representing Employees, Projects and related attributes.
 The project simulates a real-world data engineering and data analytics workflow where raw structured data is imported, cleaned, enriched, combined and analyzed to derive actionable insights.

 The project covers essential data science concepts such as handling missing values, feature engineering, conditional updates, joins, grouping, filtering and exporting results.
 Performance evaluation emphasizes accuracy, problem-solving approach, logical thinking and familiarity with Python data workflows.